sonicjohn/ec2-sd-gpu/README.md

 ## Instructions for Use
 - Fork a copy of this repo for yourself.
 - Navigate to the "Actions" tab in your forked repo and enable them.
 - If you don't have one already, create the IAM user for Terraform and grant it the appropriate permissions (see security note below).
 Then, create an access key for this user.
-This will give you your Github Actions Secrets, which are this "ACCESS_KEY_ID_REQUIRED" and "SECRET_ACCESS_KEY_REQUIRED."
+This will give you your Github Actions Secrets, which are these: "AWS_ACCESS_KEY_ID_REQUIRED" and "AWS_SECRET_ACCESS_KEY_REQUIRED."
 - Once you have these secrets, insert them into your forked GitHub repo under Settings (top menu) --> Secrets and Variables (left nav) --> Actions (left nav dropdown) --> Secrets (tab in body).
 See example screenshot [here](img/secrets.png).
 - Create the Github Actions Variables as seen in this [screenshot](img/variables.png).
 (They are in the original repo but are only visible to collaborators, so you have to re-create them yourself.)
 If you want to customize any variables with the "default" setting, feel free to do so.
 See note below for more specifics on variables.
 - Navigate to Actions (top menu) --> terraform-apply (left nav) --> Run workflow (dropdown at top right) and select "Run workflow" from the dropdown.